Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 In DataNose we expect you to upload the following documents:

 1. A self-written motivation letter in English (max.
-500 words, strong advise: do not use AI tools to write your letter for you)
+500 words)

 2. Your Curriculum Vitae in English

-3. A copy of your Bachelor’s degree certificate (in case you are planning to finish your Bachelor after the application you are asked to upload a certified copy once you have finished your Bachelor)
+3. A copy of your Bachelor’s degree certificate (in case you are planning to finish your Bachelor after the application you are asked to upload a certified copy once you have finished your Bachelor.
+In that case, upload a list of courses of your final year).

-4. An official list with all courses followed and grades/marks obtained
+4. An official transcript with all courses followed and grades/marks obtained

 • 6.
 Wait for admission decision